Are you one to think that sleep is overrated? Do you wish you could spend less time laying dormant and more time being alive and living life?

 Uberman’s sleep is more challenging to achieve than Everyman.
 It consists of a series of naps with no core sleep period.
 Therefore, It’s a nap-only polyphasic sleep method.
 It usually is a series of six to eight 20-minute naps throughout the day.
 This brings the total sleep time to two or three hours in a 24-hour period.
 This significantly increases a person’s daily awake time.
 It’s believed that not very many people can achieve this type of sleep for extended periods of time.

 Dual-core sleep consists of two core sleep times, one at dawn and one at dusk, with a series of naps in the afternoon.

 A few examples of these schedules include:

-- DC1: Two core sleeps totalling five hours of sleep and one nap in the afternoon.
+DC1: Two core sleeps totaling five hours of sleep and one nap in the afternoon.

 Why Do We Need Sleep?

 Sleep is essential to recover and restore the body and mind.
 It’s like hitting the reset button every day.
 Circadian centric schedules like the recommended six to eight-hour sleep schedule are the most common.

 The most valuable part of the cycle that provides the best regenerative features is the Rapid Eye Movement stage (REM) where you are the most relaxed and are in the dream phase.
 This is considered the deep sleep stage and we spend only about 30% of our total sleep time each night in this stage.

 The light sleep stages don’t provide much-needed regeneration.
 The theory behind the polyphasic sleep method is that diminishing unnecessary stages of sleep, and keeping only the most beneficial is the way to get the best sleep possible.
 This means less sleep and more productive time.

 Some believe that we were not always on a circadian centric schedule.
 Historians had discovered that before the Industrial Revolution, interrupted sleep was the norm in Western civilizations.
 They had two sleep periods that consisted of an hour awake in the night.